1. Blog

 What Should You Do If You Want to Feed Raw Eggs?

 If, despite the risks, you decide that you still want to feed raw eggs to your dog, there are a few things you should do.
 The first thing is to talk to your veterinarian to ensure it’s a good idea for your dog.
-Some dogs can have medical conditions that would be worsened by feeding raw eggs.
+Some dogs may have medical conditions that would be worsened by feeding raw eggs.

 Next, watch out for any signs of an egg allergy.
 Since it is possible for dogs to have an allergic reaction to eggs, you’ll want to watch him carefully after giving him an egg.